ut-astria/spi/README.md

 new TLEs arrive, those TLEs are continuously propagated (currently using [SGP4](sgp4)) through that rolling window as time passes.
 SPI emits proximity reports asynchronously.
-As updated TLEs are ingested by SPI, SPI generates both new proximity reports and cancelations of obsolete previous reports.
+As updated TLEs are ingested by SPI, SPI generates both new proximity reports and cancellations of obsolete previous reports.

 The underlying index is composed of subindexes for time slices.
 These